Stripe VS Square: Which Is Better For Online Payments?

 Square also has no chargeback fees, which is very unusual.
 Not only that, but the company has rolled out Chargeback Protection, which will cover the actual chargeback costs on qualifying disputes up to $250 per month.
 This doesn’t apply to merchants who use the Transactions API, but it is available for those who use Square Checkout.

 While Square’s premium POS apps and its marketing tools will rack up additional fees, the vast majority of the tools Square provides cost nothing at all beyond payment processing costs.
-That includes invoicing (and recurring invoices) as well as the virtual terminal, customer database, and inventory management.
-Check out our article, How Much Does Square Charge? for an in-depth look at pricing.
+Check out our article, How Much Does Square Charge, for an in-depth look at pricing.

 - 2.9% + $0.30 per online transaction or invoice